tmcdonell/tmcdonell.github.io/body.md

 After graduating, I held a brief internship at the [Andøya Rocket Range](http://www.rocketrange.no/) (Andøya, Norway).
 Before returning to academia, I worked as a software engineer for [Canon Information Systems Research Australia (CiSRA)](http://cisra.com.au/) (Sydney, Australia).
 I also took some time out of my PhD to intern at the [National Institute of Informatics (NII)](http://www.nii.ac.jp/) (Tokyo, Japan) as well as the compilers group of [NVIDIA](http://www.nvidia.com/page/home.html) (Seattle, USA).

-I spend most of my time implementing [Functional Programming Languages](http://www.cs.nott.ac.uk/~pszgmh/faq.html), which I use to program both multicore SMP systems as well as [CUDA](http://www.nvidia.com/object/cuda_home_new.html) graphics cards for general purpose computations ([GPGPU](http://gpgpu.org/)).
+I spend most of my time implementing [Functional Programming Languages](http://www.cs.nott.ac.uk/~pszgmh/faq.html), primarily using [Haskell](https://www.haskell.org) and [LLVM](https://llvm.org), which I use to program both multicore SMP systems as well as [CUDA](http://www.nvidia.com/object/cuda_home_new.html) graphics cards for general purpose computations ([GPGPU](http://gpgpu.org/)).

-I was a regular at [FP-Syd](http://fp-syd.ouroborus.net/).
+Before moving to The Netherlands I was a regular at the [FP-Syd](http://fp-syd.ouroborus.net/) meetup, but now I can be found at [Haskell Utrecht](https://www.meetup.com/haskell-utrecht/) instead.

 I have been spotted at [various](http://www.bicyclenetwork.com.au/general/great-rides/20005/) [cycling](http://selfpropelled.com.au/event/mont-24/) [and](http://www.gongride.org.au/) ([ultra](https://www.taraweraultra.co.nz)) [running](http://www.parkrun.com.au) [events](http://city2surf.com.au).